-In alignment with the values of The Strategic Plan — “To be a Great College at which to Learn and Work,” The College at Brockport is devoted to maintaining an inviting, respectful and collaborative community in support of all its members.
+In alignment with The Strategic Plan goals — “To be a Great College at which to Learn and Work,” The College at Brockport is devoted to maintaining an inviting, respectful and collaborative community in support of all its members.
 Dedicated to principles that foster integrity, civility, and dignity, our commitment to “Building a Better Brockport” is demonstrated through efforts focusing on continual growth and improvement.
-In support of monitoring and responding to incidents impacting the institutional climate and culture, the bias (related) incident reporting system was developed.
+In support of monitoring and responding to incidents impacting the institutional climate and culture, the bias-related incident reporting system was developed.

 What is the Bias Response System?

-The Bias Response System (BRS) is an online reporting database providing community members an avenue to document perceived or actual bias-related incidents potentially occurring throughout The College.
-The online reporting system enables the College to track bias-related incidents, and to refer them to the necessary authorities, governing processes and units for follow-up.
-Recognizing the impact of bias-related incidents on institutional climate, the BRS assists in identify gaps in knowledge within The College community where educational interventions may serve a useful purpose.
+The Bias Response System (BRS) is an online reporting database providing community members an avenue to document perceived or actual bias-related incidents occurring at the College.
+The online reporting system enables the College to track bias-related incidents, and to refer them to the appropriate authorities, units and processes for follow-up.
+Recognizing the impact of bias-related incidents on institutional climate, the BRS assists in identifying gaps in knowledge within the College community where educational interventions may serve a useful purpose.

 What is the Bias Response Coordinating Team?

-The BRCT is a consulting, referral, resource, and recording body.
-Reported incidents are reviewed and referred to existing governing structures for action in accordance with respective institutional policies and procedures.
-The BRCT is not endowed with any additional authority and will not create new policies; rather, it will work within existing College policies and governing structures.
-The BRCT may propose new policies to established College Senate Policy committees, or appropriate College authorities for policy consideration and approval (Policy Management Steering Committee or College Senate as appropriate.
+The BRCT reviews reported incidents and refers them to existing processes/structures for action in accordance with respective institutional policies and procedures.
+The BRCT is not endowed with any additional authority; it works within existing College policies and governing structures.
+The BRCT may propose new policies via either the College's Policy Management Steering Committee or College Senate as appropriate.

-Additionally, the BRCT will collect annual report filing data — population trends, numbers of reports, types of reports — and offer support services (internal & external) or educational follow-up.
+Additionally, the BRCT collects annual data, offers support services (internal & external) and/or recommends educational follow-up.
 The BRCT presents the annual data to campus stakeholders, including the President’s Council on Diversity and Inclusion, to inform the various committees focused on recruitment, retention, professional development and training.
 As appropriate or applicable, reports may be forwarded to state or external constituencies in accordance to law.